 - Narrow the scope of CRL microfilm production and acquisition.
 Focus on materials identified by member libraries through the demand purchase programs and Area Materials Projects (AMPs), and discontinue the just-in-case acquisition and stockpiling of microform newspapers.

 - Expand digital delivery of print and microform.
 CRL's proven cooperative collection development model can be adapted to identify priorities, and new partnerships can help bring CRL newspaper digitization to scale.
 Brian Benilous and Robert Lee (East View Information Service) outlined an ambitious plan to digitize Stanford's newspaper holdings, and possibly related CRL materials.
 We will consider investing.

 - Expand CRL licensing of online news sources.
 Leverage the robust and sophisticated archiving and content management capabilities the news media have built by engaging the world's major news producers through the market.
-Ann Okerson discussed how the academic site license CRL negotiated with The New York Times and, more recently, The Wall Street Journal, can serve as the locus of productive conversations about presistence with those news producers about the persistence and integrity of their content.
+Ann Okerson discussed how the academic site license CRL negotiated with The New York Times and, more recently, The Wall Street Journal, can serve as the locus of productive conversations with those news producers about the persistence and integrity of their content.

 - Strengthen CRL analysis and evaluation of news databases and electronic news.
 Patrick Reakes described the need for market intelligence, to inform local and cooperative licensing decisions.
 Too much confusion exists about what is available in print, as compared to full-text databases, page-image archives, online news sites, and archives of harvested news sites.